-• Published : May 2023
+• Published : May 2025

 • Report Code : KSI061610324

-• Pages : 145
+• Pages : 150

 One of the primary factors driving the growth of the professional cloud services market is the increase in the service-oriented economy.
 This was made possible by cloud computing, which allows anyone to manage databases for less money and access data from anywhere.
-Furthermore, in healthcare, the demand is constant, and this industry generates a large amount of data that must be managed for the benefit of the patients.
+Furthermore, in healthcare, the demand is constant, and this industry generates a large amount of data that must be managed to benefit the patients.

 SaaS has emerged as a preferred deployment model for software applications due to its cost-effectiveness, scalability, and ease of implementation.
 SaaS eliminates the need for upfront hardware and software investments, enabling organizations to reduce IT infrastructure costs.
 Cloud professional services help businesses optimize their SaaS utilization, ensuring cost efficiency and maximum return on investment.

-Segmentation:
+Market Segmentation:

 • BY SERVICES